Hotwatt Blog

 [i] https://www.reuters.com/markets/commodities/global-demand-lithium-batteries-leap-five-fold-by-2030-li-bridge-2023-02-15/

-[ii] https://earthobservatory.nasa.gov/images/150730/racing-to-mine-lithium
+[ii] https://highways.dot.gov/newsroom/investing-america-biden-harris-administration-announces-635-million-awards-ev-charging#:~:text=As%20of%20today%2C%20there%20are,paying%20jobs%20in%20communities%20nationwide.

-[iii] https://time.com/6294818/lithium-mining-us-maine/
+[iii] https://investingnews.com/daily/resource-investing/battery-metals-investing/lithium-investing/top-lithium-producers/